Conservatism: Finland

 The conservative party in Finland is the National Coalition Party.
 The party was founded in 1918, when several monarchist parties united.
 Although right-wing in the past, today it is a moderate liberal-conservative party.
 While advocating economic liberalism, it is committed to the social market economy.

 There has been strong anti-Russian and anti-communist sentiment in Finland due to its long history of being invaded and conquered by Russia and the Soviet Union.
 In the Finnish Civil War of 1918, White Finland defeated the leftist Red Finland.
 The Finnish Defence Forces and the paramilitary White Guard, led by Baron Carl Gustaf Emil Mannerheim, were assisted by the German Imperial Army at the request of the Finnish civil government.
-The far-right Lapua movement continued to terrorize communists in post-war Finland, but it was banned after a failed coup d'etat attempt in 1932.
+The far-right Lapua movement continued to terrorize communists in post-war Finland, but it was banned after a failed coup d'état attempt in 1932.